 Tashan Mehta is a novelist whose interest lies in form and the fantastical, and how a dialogue between these elements may offer us new and collective ways of seeing.

-Her short stories have been anthologised in Magical Women and Third Eye.
+Her short stories feature in several anthologies, and she is working on her next novel.
 She studied at the universities of Warwick and Cambridge, an education that allowed her to prise open and play with language; it also gave her an abiding love for tea.